adasq/dropbox-v2-api/EXAMPLES.md

 ### sharing/mount_folder ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#sharing-mount_folder))
 The current user mounts the designated folder.
 Mount a shared folder for a user after they have been added as a member.
 Once mounted, the shared folder will appear in their Dropbox.
-Apps must have full Dropbox access to use this endpoint.

 ```js
 dropbox({